Legal Identification Of Stolen Parrots©

 The Ultimate Identification

 The ultimate system of identification would cross link leg rings with microchips, Smartwater and some third party holding onto a certified sample of blood for future DNA fingerprinting.
-This system could prove conclusively ownership of equipment or a stolen Parrot even if bands are cut off, and microchips fail to be read.
-The only problem it would appear is the reluctance of the owners of expensive and sometimes endangered parrots from spending money to positively identify their stock prior to any possible theft, its to late after they have been stolen!
+This system could prove conclusively ownership of equipment or a stolen parrot even if bands are cut off, and microchips fail to be read.
+The only problem it would appear is the reluctance of the owners of expensive and sometimes endangered parrots from spending money to positively identify their stock prior to any possible theft, it is too late after they have been stolen!

 We will be pleased to receive further articles and information of interest to add to our Web Site or for publication in our Magazine.

 Please forward by E-Mail to email@example.com or by post to: